Types of University Offers Explained

 4. When will I receive my offers?

-Most universities send offers between January and May, but some decisions might take longer for competitive courses.
+Most universities send offers between January and May.

 5. Can I negotiate a lower conditional offer?

-Universities rarely lower their conditions, but it doesn’t hurt to ask if you have exceptional circumstances or new information.
+Universities rarely lower conditions, but it doesn't hurt to ask if you have exceptional circumstances.